microsoft/BotFramework-WebChat/docs/LIVESTREAMING.md

 The session ID is same as the activity ID of the first activity in the livestream.

+### Interim activities

+> Also known as: chunk.

+Interim activities are the activities of the partial response from the bot.
+Its content often become part of the final/complete response.

 ### Informative message

 > Also known as: latency loader.

-Informative message is a message that will be shown to the user and is intended to describes how the bot is preparing the livestream.
+Informative message is a side-channel message that will be shown to the user and is intended to describes how the bot is preparing the livestream.
 A typical example of an informative message is "Searching your document library..."

 For better UX, the informative message should be a prepared message with very low latency.
 It should not be generated via LLMs.